axon4/astronomy-explorer/README.md

-# NASA Astronomy Picture of the Day
+# Astronomy-Explorer

-* Explore breathtaking photos of space from NASA.
+* explore glorious, breath-taking photos of the heavens from National AeroNautics and Space Administration (NASA)
-* Save photos to your favourites for later (Local Storage).
+* save photos to favourites for later appreciation (local-storage)

 ## Stack